eriknomitch/ruby-grouped-methods-example/README.md

 **Grouped methods allow you to structure and execute this more cleanly and clearly.**

-Since all of these methods pertain to `bars`, we can group them as follows:
+Since all of these methods pertain to `bars`, we can group them as so:

 ```Ruby